zainic/WhatsApp-Python-Shell/README.md

 ### sticker

-This function will allow us to convert any image into sticker in WhatsApp
+This function will allow us to convert any image into sticker in WhatsApp.

 Ex: